-3.2.4 Tiered-Supplier Flowdown
+3.2.5 Tiered Supplier Flow-Down

-Sub-supplier materials and parts must be capable of meeting specifications required by the contractual requirements and design records, and be verified during PPAP to include PPAP approval of sub Tier services, components and assemblies.
+Sub-supplier materials and parts must be capable of meeting specifications required by the contractual requirements and design records, and be verified during PPAP to include PPAP approval of sub tier services, components and assemblies.
 Sub-supplier's processes shall be monitored periodically to verify conforming parts continue to be produced under controlled conditions.
-Suppliers are responsible to flow down all relevant contractual and/or design requirements to their tiered-suppliers.
-In the case of Navistar Defense suppliers, this includes relevant FAR/DFAR clauses and specific contract quality requirements, such as those related to welding or armor, which are required by Navistar's customer.
+Suppliers are responsible to flow down all relevant contractual and/or design requirements to their tiered suppliers.
+Tier I suppliers are ultimately responsible for product quality of the assemblies and sub-components they provide.

+In the case of Navistar Defense suppliers, flow down includes relevant FAR/DFAR clauses and specific contract quality requirements, such as those related to welding or armor, which are required by Navistar's customer.

-3.3 Navistar Drawings/Specifications (ISO 9001 7.3.2)
+3.3 Navistar Drawings/Specifications

 Suppliers must ensure that Navistar requirements are defined and understood prior to acceptance of business.
 When any aspect of the requirements is not understood or agreed, suppliers must provide a written request for explanation of the unclear points to the appropriate Navistar Engineer, the supporting Navistar Supplier Quality Representative, and Navistar Procurement Representative.
-If no questions are raised, Navistar assumes that suppliers understand the requirements, are capable of meeting the requirements, and will adhere to them.
+If no questions are raised, Navistar assumes that suppliers understand the performance and timing requirements, are capable of meeting the requirements, and will adhere to them.